 About IGUDESMAN & JOO

 Millions of YouTube viewers can’t be wrong.
-Well they can, but in this case they aren’t, and they’ve turned the inspired lunacy of musicians Igudesman & Joo into an internet and international sensation.
-Aleksey Igudesman and Hyung-ki Joo have taken the world by storm with their unique and hilarious theatrical shows.
-Combining comedy with music – their clips on YouTube have gathered over 45 million hits – they have appeared on many of the world’s biggest stages and have been invited to perform with orchestras such as the New York Philharmonic, Chicago Symphony Orchestra, L.A.
-Philharmonic, London Philharmonic, Tonhalle Orchester Zürich, and Orchestra dell’Accademia Nazionale di Santa Cecilia to name but a few.
+Well, they can, but in this case they aren’t.
+On the contrary, with more than 50 million clicks, they’ve turned the inspired lunacy of musicians IGUDESMAN & JOO into an internet and international sensation.
+In their unique and hilarious theatrical shows, Aleksey Igudesman and Hyung-ki Joo combine humour, classical music and allusions to pop culture.
+They’ve performed with some of the world’s most famous orchestras, including the New York Philharmonic, the Chicago Symphony Orchestra, the L.A.
+Philharmonic, the London Philharmonic, the Zurich Tonhalle Orchestra and the Orchestra dell’Accademia Nazionale di Santa Cecilia, to name but a few.

-Individually, Aleksey Igudesman has worked with Academy® Award-winning Hollywood composer Hans Zimmer, and Hyung-ki Joo was chosen by Rock and Roll Hall of Fame inductee Billy Joel to arrange and record Joel’s solo piano compositions on a CD which reached #1 on the Billboard Charts.
+Individually, Aleksey Igudesman has worked with Academy®Award-winning Hollywood composer, Hans Zimmer, and Hyung-ki Joo was commissioned by Rock and Roll Hall of Fame inductee, Billy Joel, to arrange and record Joel’s solo piano compositions on a CD which reached # 1 on the Billboard charts.

-Both Hans Zimmer and Billy Joel not only recognise the artists as serious musicians, but also endorse them as entrepreneurs through “Music Traveler”- a platform and mobile app for musicians to book rehearsal rooms around the world, originally founded and conceived by Igudesman.
-The duo also formed “Music Traveler Productions”, designed to create original content for film and TV.
+Hans Zimmer and Billy Joel not only admire the pair as serious musicians, but they also endorse them as entrepreneurs through “Music Traveler” – a platform and mobile app, conceived by Igudesman, which enables musicians to book rehearsal rooms and concert venues around the world.
+The duo also founded the production company “Only Hands Small Productions” in order to create original content for film and television.

-IGUDESMAN & JOO, in addition to their own productions, have appeared in several films including the mockumentary, Everything You Always Wanted to Know About Classical Music, Pianomania and the award-winning Noseland.
+In addition to their own productions, IGUDESMAN & JOO appear in numerous films, including the mockumentary, Everything You Always Wanted to Know About Classical Music, Pianomania, Breaking Beethoven, and the award-winning Noseland.

-Besides touring the duo shows A Little Nightmare Music, AND NOW MOZART, Play it Again, and shows with symphony orchestras such as BIG Nightmare Music, Upbeat, and various other titles, they also enjoy giving various educational programs and master classes while on the road.
-These encounters with the students leave the next generation inspired and confident to break new grounds for their own musical journeys.
+Along with touring their duo shows- A Little Nightmare Music, AND NOW MOZART, Play it Again, And Now Beethoven– as well as shows with symphony orchestras such as- BIG Nightmare Music, UpBeat, Happy Concert, Beethoven’s Nightmare and others- IGUDESMAN & JOO also enjoy leading workshops and master classes while on the road.
+These encounters aim to leave students confident and inspired to break new grounds for the next generation’s own musical journeys.

 Aleksey Igudesman was born in Leningrad at a very young age.
 He is known as a violinist, composer, conductor, comedian, film maker, actor, writer, poet, and entrepreneur, but his secret passion is cooking, eating out in luxurious restaurants and writing reviews on tripadvisor.